15 of the Most Common Coffee Drinks Explained

 Espresso, 15 of the Most Common Coffee Drinks Explained

 Espresso is much stronger than regularly brewed coffee.
-It's a method of brewing coffee where nearly boiling water is forced through finely ground coffee beans.
+It's a method of brewing coffee where nearly boiling water is forced through finely-ground coffee beans.
 It creates a concentrated, syrup-like coffee drink.
 This is the base for many Italian drinks in coffee shops.

 3. Latte/Iced Latte